suzanayesh2/Mastering-JavaScript-in-20-Days/WEEK3/Day1.md

 ## Types:
 ### Lesson Summary:
-- Kyle Simpson describe why this statement that every thing in js is an object is false because most value can be behave as an object so this not makes them to be object.
+- Kyle Simpson describe why this statement that every thing in js is an object is false because most value can be behave as an object so this not makes them to be object, like undefined value .